WANdisco/livedata-migrator-scripting/status/README.md

     }

+**Testing:**

-To create a simple test SMTP server run
+To create a simple test SMTP server run:

     python -m smtpd -c DebuggingServer -n localhost:1025

+This will start a simple Python SMTP server running on port 1025, configure ldm-status to use this SMTP server and you should see e-mail's arriving with status details.